-As described above, you can make investment elections from among the investment alternatives offered by the investment company retained by the Trustees.
-The current investment company retained by the Trustees is MassMutual Financial Group ("MassMutual").
-To elect or change your investment options, contact MassMutual.
+As described above, you can make investment elections from among the investment alternatives offered by the Plan's Third Party Administrator which is currently Empower Financial Services, Inc. ("Empower").
+To elect or change your investment options, contact Empower.
 Even though you may change your investment mix at any time, keep in mind that it is usually not a good idea to try to time the market and there are limits on so-called "rapid trading."
 Also, when making changes to your investment mix, you will want to consider your long-term investment strategy.

 For things to consider when making investment decisions, see discussion Preparing for the Future within this document.